 Why make changes?

 We collect and dispose of waste from 118,000 homes across Central Bedfordshire at a cost of around £14 million a year.
-That amounts to around 7% of the council’s budget, and 9% of your council tax, which makes it one of the largest areas of expenditure for the council.
+That amounts to around 7% of our budget, and 9% of your Council Tax, which makes it one of the largest areas of expenditure for us.

-Our current bin collection contracts are coming to an end, so now is the ideal opportunity to review the service to explore options to increase efficiency and value for money; maximise the use of technology; and increase levels of recycling.
+Our current bin collection contracts are coming to an end in the Autumn 2019, so it’s the ideal opportunity to review the service to explore options to increase efficiency and value for money; maximise the use of technology; and increase levels of recycling.